 Treatment begins with an in-person evaluation to determine if the treatment is appropriate for you.
 We’ll also present other options as well if we feel they might be a better choice for your care.

 After your evaluation, we’ll create a treatment plan for you and schedule your infusions.
 If you have psychiatrist or a therapist, we’ll collaborate with them to find the right program for you.
 Most plans feature an average of 6 infusions in total, with a minimum of 3.

 Ketamine drips are prescribed either by our founder, physician Beth Ballen, MD, or by our nurse practitioner, Leslie Vannucci, NP.
 The infusions are then administered by a registered nurse, typically by our Director of IV Therapy, Tara Cox, RN, CRNI.
 As a Certified Nurse of Infusion, Tara holds the highest certification possible for IV nursing.

 We currently offer IV Ketamine infusions for the highly competitive price of $350/per treatment.
 If you need financial assistance, please contact our partner Advance Care for interest-free financing and other options based on your credit history.
 You can call Advance Care directly at 1-800-432-9470 or visit them here for assistance.

-If you think IV Ketamine might be right for you or your loved ones, call us today at (720)222-0550 to schedule a complimentary phone consultation.
-Our founder, Dr. Beth Ballen, would be happy to review your history and make sure this treatment is right for you.
+If you think IV Ketamine might be right for you or your loved ones, call us today at (720)222-0550 to speak with a member of our patient services team and learn more.
 You can also fill out this brief contact form and we’ll get back to you shortly.